abinit/abinit/doc/installation.md

 installed on your machine, or if you do not have an access to the internet, you should disable all the fallbacks.

-The Web site <https://www.abinit.org> contains many other things, including links to the forum, the mailing list, the ABINIT events ...
+The Web site <https://www.abinit.org> contains many other things, including links to the forum, the mailing list, the ABINIT events etc.

-## How to make the executables?
+## How to compile the executables?

-We now suppose that you have a F90 compiler and you want to compile the source files.
+We now suppose that you have a F90 compiler and that you want to compile the source files.

 In most cases, you will have to provide to the 'make' utility some
 information: the location of the F90 compiler (and sometimes even the C